§ Verifiable Public Registry v4 Specification

 denom:

-Native token of a VPR, example: VNA.
+Native token of a VPR, example: uvna.

 ecosystem: a network of interacting entities, both technical and human, that work together to establish and maintain digital trust.
 It encompasses applications, credentials, governance frameworks, and the underlying technical infrastructure, all designed to facilitate trustworthy interactions.